divaibhav/codes/day9-operator/Practice Question.md

     >where M is the weight of water in kilograms temperatures are in degrees Celsius, and energy Q is measured in joules.

-    >Here is a sample run
+    Here is a sample run:

     ![sample run](./resources/q6.jpg)